fionarhuang/treeclimbR_article/README.md

 # treeclimbR_article

 This repository provides toy examples to understand treeclimbR and codes to reproduce figures in treeclimbR article.
+The used R version was 3.6.1 (2019-07-05)

 ## Installation